Crimes of Kidnapping

 The First 21 Days After an Arrest for Kidnapping in Florida

 After an arrest for the serious felony offense of Kidnapping in Florida, the charges will be turned over to the State Attorney’s Office.
+A prosecutor in the intake division should review the police reports, talk to the investigating officer, and speak with witnesses and the alleged victim.

+The prosecutor often does not have time to thoroughly investigate before filing charges.
 By retaining a criminal defense attorney immediately after the arrest, your attorney can represent you at an emergency bond hearing and on a pre-file basis.

 Your attorney can meet with the prosecutor and provide them with information about the bias of the alleged victim or other witnesses, show them physical evidence such as surveillance tapes that contradict the allegations, or present other exculpatory or mitigating evidence.

 In many cases, during the first 21 days after the arrest, the prosecutor with the State Attorney’s Office might determine that insufficient evidence existed to support the crime of “kidnapping.”
+The prosecutor may file only lesser charges for false imprisonment, battery, assault, or domestic battery.

 Hiring an attorney early in the case allows all favorable evidence to be preserved, giving you the best chance to avoid any formal charges being filed for the serious felony offense of kidnapping another person.